 \section{Abstract}

-We analysed the cooling of white dwarfs in the globular cluster 47 Tucanae using deep observations from the {\it Hubble Space Telescope} that resolve the white dwarf cooling sequence to late enough cooling times that the white dwarf core has begun to crystallise and the envelope has become convectively coupled to the core.
-At such late cooling times, both the state of matter assumed for ions in the treatment of element diffusion and the thickness of the outer H envelope become important considerations for modelling white dwarf cooling.
-Using the stellar evolution software Modules for Experiments in Stellar Astrophysics (MESA), we created a suite of white dwarf cooling models for different treatments of element diffusion, as well as different values of the white dwarf mass and H envelope thickness parameters.
-Three different diffusion scenarios were considered: i) the standard MESA implementation, which implicitly uses an ideal gas approximation for the ions, ii) a custom modified implementation that accounts for non-ideal gas effects, and iii) no diffusion.
-An unbinned likelihood analysis was performed to compare these cooling models to the observations.
-This work both constrains the values of parameters important for modelling white dwarf cooling and tests the implementation of element diffusion in MESA to late cooling times.
-We find that models with thicker H envelopes are preferred and that the standard MESA diffusion treatment produces a best-fitting model that well reproduces the cumulative white dwarf luminosity functions of the observations.
+We analyse the cooling of white dwarfs in the globular cluster 47 Tucanae (47 Tuc) using deep observations from the {\it Hubble Space Telescope} that resolve the white dwarf cooling sequence to late enough cooling times that the envelope has become convectively coupled to the core.
+At these late times, the thickness of the outer H envelope is an important consideration in modelling the cooling.
+Using the stellar evolution software Modules for Experiments in Stellar Astrophysics, we create a suite of white dwarf cooling models for different thicknesses of the H envelope and different white dwarf masses.
+An unbinned likelihood analysis is performed to compare the cooling models to the observations in order to constrain the values of these key parameters.
+We find that thicker H envelopes are preferred, with the best-fitting models reproducing the observed cumulative 47 Tuc white dwarf luminosity functions well.